ETC5523-2025/assignment-3-creating-a-blog-yusufkurniar01/README.md

 # ETC5523 Blog Assessment

 * This is a **template** for the ETC5523 Blog Assessment.
-* The author of this blog is **Michael Lydeamore**.
+* The author of this blog is **Yusuf Kurnia Romadhon**.
-* The URL for this blog is [https://etc5523-2023.github.io/blog-template/](https://etc5523-2023.github.io/blog-template/)
+* The URL for this blog is [https://github.com/ETC5523-2025/assignment-3-creating-a-blog-yusufkurniar01.git](https://github.com/ETC5523-2025/assignment-3-creating-a-blog-yusufkurniar01.git)